 Applications for leave of absence are dealt with by the Storting on the recommendation of the Presidium.
+Leave is normally granted for Members who are on sick leave.
 Members who have been on leave shall report on their return to the Storting's administration.